Gravitational four-fermion interaction and dynamics of the early Universe

-The absolute numerical value of the parameter $\ep$ is inessential for the analysis below.
-Its sign, however, is crucial for the physical implications, and depends on $\al,\beta$ and $\zeta$.
+The absolute numerical value of the parameter $\varepsilon$ is inessential for the analysis below.
+Its sign, however, is crucial for the physical implications, and depends on $\alpha, \beta$ and $\zeta$.
 As to $\zeta$, most probably, at the discussed extreme conditions of high densities and high temperatures, this correlation function is negligibly small.

 We go over now to the contributions of common matter to the energy density and pressure.
-For the extreme densities, where GFFI gets essential, this matter is certainly ultrarelativistic, and its contribution to the energy density can be written, for simple dimensional reasons, as \beq \rho = \nu\, n^{4/3}, \eeq where $\nu$ is a numerical factor.
+For the extreme densities, where GFFI gets essential, this matter is certainly ultrarelativistic, and its contribution to the energy density can be written, for simple dimensional reasons, as

+where $\nu$ is a numerical factor.
 One power of $n^{1/3}$ is here an estimate for the energy per particle.
-Another factor $n$ in this expression is the total density of ultrarelativistic particles and antiparticles, fermions and bosons, contributing to (\ref{EOSt}).
+Another factor $n$ in this expression is the total density of ultrarelativistic particles and antiparticles, fermions and bosons, contributing to \eqref{EOSt}.
 Since bosons also contribute to the total energy density, this factor should exceed the fermion density $n$ entering the above four-fermion expressions.
-This difference, however, is absorbed in (\ref{EOSt}) by the factor $\nu$.
+This difference, however, is absorbed in \eqref{EOSt} by the factor $\nu$.
 As it was the case with $\rho_{ff}$, it is natural to assume that $\rho$ as well is independent of the spin correlations.

 Let us consider now the EMT of the common ultrarelativistic matter in our problem.
 Since the problem is isotropic, the mixed components of the EMT should vanish:

 Then, the space components of the EMT can be diagonalized, and due to the same isotropy, we arrive at